-Administrative and technical capabilities refer to the Tribal government's staff, skills, and tools that can be used for mitigation planning and to implement specific mitigation actions.
+Administrative and technical capabilities refer to the tribal government's staff, skills, and tools that can be used for mitigation planning and to implement specific mitigation actions.
 It also includes the ability to access, coordinate, and implement these resources effectively.

-Ask the following questions to help determine your Tribe's administrative and technical capabilities:
+Ask the following questions to help determine your administrative and technical capabilities:

-- Which Tribal staff are available to support the mitigation actions? - Does the staff available have the capability and training to implement mitigation? - Is there a need for outside expertise and resources to implement actions? - What technical assistance is needed for your Tribe to implement actions? - Is your staff trained to write and administer grants? - Are there agreements in place with other Tribes or non-Tribal agencies that provide regular administrative or technical assistance? - Does your Tribe retain any outside consultants to support planning or other technical work? - Does your Tribe work with any foundations or philanthropic organizations who are potential supporters of hazard mitigation? - Does your Tribe have the physical resources available that could be used during implementation of mitigation actions identified in Task 6 (e.g., a bulldozer, backhoe, or heavy construction equipment)?
+- Which staff are available to support the mitigation actions? - Does the staff available have the capability and training to implement mitigation? - Is there a need for outside expertise and resources to implement actions? - What technical assistance is needed for you to implement actions? - Is your staff trained to write and administer grants? - Are there agreements in place with other tribal Nations or non-tribal agencies that provide regular administrative or technical assistance? - Do you retain any outside consultants to support planning or other technical work? - Do you work with any foundations or philanthropic organizations who are potential supporters of hazard mitigation? - Do you have the physical resources available that could be used during implementation of mitigation actions identified in Task 6 (e.g., a bulldozer, backhoe, or heavy construction equipment)?